FarmDyn/documentation/docs/methodology/risk.md

 one for input price changes) are generated based on two independent logarithmic mean-reverting processes (MRPs), the log is introduced to avoid negative outcomes.
-The variance and speed of reversion are defined on the graphical user interface as shown above, under an expected mean of unity.
+The variance and speed of reversion are defined on the GUI as shown above, under an expected mean of unity.
 The starting price multiplier is also set to unity.
 Each path of input and output prices are simulated once in the SP.